 Why Understanding Mortgages in Dubai Is Important

 A mortgage is not just a loan—it is a long-term legal and financial commitment.
-Poor understanding can lead to:
+Poor understanding can lead to:- Monthly cash-flow problems

 - Difficulty selling the property